 Get a chef

 And if you are feeling especially lazy (and flush) then why not bring in a professional chef to cook it all for you?
-Brad Pitt and Angelina Jolie are rumoured to have drafted in the services of Jamie Oliver to create their festive feast this year, so you'll be in good company.
+Brad Pitt and Angelina Jolie are rumoured to have drafted in the services of Jamie Oliver to create their festive feast in the past, so you’ll be in good company.
 Galor Private Personal Chefs agency (private personalchefs.co.uk) will send a chef to arrive on Christmas Eve to prep, returning the following day to cook everything.
 Prices start at around £600, including menu planning and cleaning, but it does not cover the cost of the food.
-It will, however, leave you with plenty of time to entertain your guests.
+It will, however, leave you with plenty of time to entertain.
 And, of course, drink more.

 Get ahead with your veg